mvolkmann/blog/src/nushell.md

 For help on a specific command, enter `help {command-name}` or {command-name} -h`.

+Like all shells, enter commands and press enter to execute them.
+Multi-line commands can be entered by pressing enter before a block, delimited by square brackets or curly braces, is complete.
+Nushell has great command recall and completion like the Fish and zsh shells.
+Command recall even supports multi-line command editing.

 For detailed documentation, see the
 {% aTargetBlank "https://www.nushell.sh/book/", "Book" %}
 link in the top nav of the website.

-Nushell has great command recall and completion like the Fish and zsh shells.

 ## Configuration